On D-modules related to the b-function and Hamiltonian flow

 It remains to show that $\dim \Gamma(X, \mathcal{O}_X)_d= g$.
 This is proved in the following lemma. \end{proof} The conclusion relies on the following identity: \begin{lemma} Let $f$ be as in Theorem \ref{t:mt-qh}, then $\dim \Gamma(X,\mathcal{O}_X)_d = g$. \end{lemma} \begin{proof} Let $0 \in X$ be the singularity.
 Let $\rho: \widetilde X \to X$ be a normal crossings resolution of singularities and $Y := \rho^{-1}(0)$.
 By definition, $g = \dim H^{n-2}(Y,\cO_Y)$.
 It therefore suffices to prove that $H^{n-2}(Y,\cO_Y) \cong \Gamma(X,\mathcal{O}_X)_d$.
 For this we follow \cite[\S 3]{MR3283930} (and the corrected online version of Proposition 3.13), providing details for the reader's convenience.

-Since $Y$ is a normal crossings divisor, its logarithmic canonical bundle $\Omega^{n-2}_{Y,\text{log}}$, consisting of volume forms on the smooth locus of $Y$ which have only simple poles along the intersections of irreducible components of $Y$, is a dualizing sheaf.
+Since $Y$ is a normal crossings divisor, its logarithmic canonical bundle $\Omega^{n-2}_{Y,\text{log}}$, consisting of volume forms on the smooth locus of $Y$ which have only simple poles along the intersections of irreducible components of $Y$, is isomorphic to the canonical sheaf.
 By Grothendieck--Serre duality, we obtain that $H^{n-2}(Y,\cO_Y) \cong H^0(Y,\Omega^{n-2}_{Y,\text{log}})$.
 Now, we can form the exact sequence